presseverykey/everykey-sdk/README.md

-Linux' FAT drivers apparently interfere with copying, you need to transfer the files directly onto the block device (after unmounting the USB mass storage device in case it got mounted automatically by udev):
+Linux' FAT drivers apparently interfere with copying, you need to transfer the files directly onto the block device (after unmounting the USB mass storage device in case it got mounted automatically by udev, this will typically be mounted under `/media/NO\ CRP`):

     dd if=firmware.bin of=/dev/<wherever the ANYKEY appears> seek=4

-In case your Linux distribution automatically mount the `/dev/sdb<whatever>` device (typically to `/media/No\ CRP`) you'll need to umount the drive.

 Alternatively, you can use the `simpleflash` python script from the r0ket project: